 Bring: An open mind and an endless font of curiosity.

 Calling all history and politics teachers.
 Book privately: this walk is ideal for your “A” Level students!
 For more details, contact New Manchester Walks.

 Benjamin Disraeli: 19th century prime minister and celebrated author.

-Ah yes, the days when the most powerful politicians could, unlike Tony Blair and Neil Kinnock, segue words into sentences that shook and stirred the soul rather than mangled the English language.
-Benjamin Disraeli, promoter of “One Nation” Toryism, came to Manchester on many occasions, and once spoke at a literary soiree held for the Athenaeum (now the City Art Gallery extension) at the Free Trade Hall.
+Ah yes, the days when the most powerful politicians, unlike Tony Blair and Neil Kinnock, could segue words into sentences that shook and stirred the soul rather than mangled the English language.
+Benjamin Disraeli, promoter of “One Nation” Toryism, came to Manchester on many occasions, once speaking at a literary soiree held for the Athenaeum (now the City Art Gallery extension) at the Free Trade Hall.
 Statue in Manchester city centre: none.

 All three helped shape modern Manchester, and their resonance can still be felt today, while their haunts can be visited on this walking tour of the city centre.